 Do you need vaccines for Vietnam travel?
 Yes, there are a few you should definitely have and few more to consider to avoid unexpected health calamities.
-This simple guide wil help you understand exactly which vaccines you need for Vietnam.
+Read on to find out which vaccines you need.

 We have travelled in Vietnam for nearly a year in total and have loved (almost) every minute of it.

 We’ve spent time in the busy cities of Hanoi and Ho Chi Minh City, cycled across northern mountain ranges, sailed Ha Long Bay, motorbiked the coast, lazed away days on beautiful beaches, volunteered in rural villages, and so much more.

 Vietnam is an incredible country which offers visitors a diverse set of travel experiences.